ipverse/asn-info/README.md

 # ipverse-asn-info

 A list of autonomous systems with their AS number (ASN), AS name and description ordered by ASN.
-Currently, the data is only available as CSV-format:
+The data is available in CSV format:
 ```
 asn,handle,description
 0,IANA-RSVD,"Internet Assigned Numbers Authority"